 7. Synthetic grass carpet is rolled under a dispenser that spreads latex coating into the turf.
 A heavy second coating is spread to the backing.
 The rolls are sent onto a marriage roller creating a seal.

-8. To cure the latex, artificial grass is placed under heat lamps.
+8. To cure the Polyurethane, artificial grass is placed under heat lamps.

 9. The turf is sent through a machine that is known to clip off tufts that are taller than the surface that is uninformed.